4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

     -f ./packages
     private_package

-Finally, be creative and use the utilities you find useful to create your own Python application that creates insight!
+Finally, be creative and use the utilities you find useful to set up your own Python application that creates insight!
 ......................................................................................................................
 Don't let these guidelines be a showstopper when you start setting up your own EngineRoom application.
 The utilities provided by :mod:`fourinsight.engineroom.utils` are just meant to